 The debate of in-house vs. freelance writers has raged on since the dawn of inbound and content marketing.

-Instead, the come to you to solve the problem.
+Instead, they come to you to solve the problem.
 Because they’ve heard that content is king, and they need to step up their game.

 Except content might not be king anymore—at least not the way it used to be.

 Great content is now the baseline.
 Your agency also has to deliver the SEO, PPC, social media, and advertising services that will make that content thrive.

 Hiring specialists in each of these categories while maintaining profit margins isn’t easy.
-Of all the services, content creation might be easiest aspect to outsource—but does it make sense to do so?
+Of all the services, content creation might be the easiest aspect to outsource—but does it make sense to do so?

 Resolving the in-house vs. freelance writers debate is critical to maximizing agency profits.

 The Basic In-House vs. Freelance Writers Debate